MicrosoftDocs/azure-devops-docs/docs/organizations/settings/rename-remove-team.md

 author: chcomley
 ms.topic: how-to
 monikerRange: '<= azure-devops'
-ms.date: 08/08/2024
+ms.date: 11/12/2024
 ---

 # Rename or remove a team

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-As your organization changes, you might need to rename or remove a team.
+As your organization evolves, you might need to rename or remove a team to better align with new roles, projects, or organizational structures.

-When you rename a team, the new name propagates throughout Azure DevOps.
-The following team artifacts are automatically renamed:
+When you rename a team, the new name automatically propagates throughout Azure DevOps, ensuring consistency and avoiding confusion.
+The following team artifacts automatically get renamed:
 - Team security group
 - Team backlogs and boards
 - Team dashboards

+Automatic renaming maintains access controls, project tracking, and dashboard configurations without manual updates.
+Removing a team deletes its configurations and reassigns its members to other teams, ensuring workflow continuity and organizational clarity.

 > [!TIP]
 > Update any queries that reference the old team security group name.

-When you remove or delete a team, all of its configuration settings get deleted.
-These settings include team dashboards, backlogs, and boards.
-Data defined for work items that are assigned to the team are left unchanged.
-Once deleted, you can't recover the team configurations.
+Deleting a team removes all configuration settings, including dashboards, backlogs, and boards.
+Work item data remains unchanged.
+Team configurations cannot be recovered after deletion.

 ## Prerequisites

 **Permissions:**
-- **Team Administrator or Project Administrators group:** To rename a team, you must be a team administrator or a member of the [**Project Administrators** group](../security/change-project-level-permissions.md).
+- To rename a team, be a team administrator or a member of the [Project Administrators](../security/change-project-level-permissions.md) group.
-- **Project Administrators group:** To remove or delete a team, you must be a member of the **Project Administrators** group.
+- To remove or delete a team, be a member of the [Project Administrators](../security/change-project-level-permissions.md) group.

 ## Rename a team